qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 For most of the renderers, you can access the Symbols levels option by clicking the :guilabel:`Advanced` button below the saved symbols list and choosing :guilabel:`Symbol levels`.
-For the :ref:`rule_based_rendering` the option is directly available through :guilabel:`Symbols Levels` button, while for :ref:`point_displacement` renderer the same button is inside the :guilabel:`Rendering settings` dialog.
+For the :ref:`rule_based_rendering` the option is directly available through :guilabel:`Symbols Levels...` button, while for :ref:`point_displacement` renderer the same button is inside the :guilabel:`Rendering settings` dialog.